startreedata/pinot-quickstart/README.md

 #### Step 3: Configure Pinot tables

-In Pinot, create the following two tables:
+Create the following two tables in Pinot:

 - A REALTIME table for streaming data (`movie_ratings`) (contains information to connect to Kafka)
 - An OFFLINE table for batch data (`movies`)